How to backup Azure SQL database

 2. Allowed resource types: Select the Container option.

-3. start and expiry date/time: Select an expiry date and time for the Shared Access Signature (SAS).
+3. Start and expiry date/time: Select an expiry date and time for the Shared Access Signature (SAS).

 4. Allowed IP addresses and Allowed Protocols: Select these options based on your need.

-Finally, click on the Generate SAS and connectionstring button.
+Finally, click on the Generate SAS and connection string button.

-Create a SQL Credential
+Create an SQL Credential

-Now we need to create the SQL Credential using the below script.
+Now, we need to create the SQL Credential using the below script.

 USE master